Dog Breed Directory

 Entropion

-Eyelid abnormality where the eyelid rolls inward.
+Eyelid abnormality where the eyelid rolls inward, causing eyelashes to rub the cornea.

 Symptoms:

-• Eye irritation/redness
+• Eye irritation and redness

 • Excessive tearing